 Instead of coming to the courthouse, can I just call the judge or a court employee to get information about my case or explain what is going on with my case?
 No. The usual ethical rules that prohibit judges, magistrates, and court employees from having one-sided communications with parties remain in effect.
 You can review the limits on what court employees may discuss by clicking HERE.

 Is the Law Library open?
 Yes.
-The Law Library is open, but with special precautions about use of the books and other facilities.
-There are limits on the number of people who can occupy the conference rooms at any one time.
+The Law Library is open.
 You can access the Law Library website by clicking HERE.

 Are there changes to the courtrooms?
 Yes.
 There is limited seating in the public areas to create proper social distancing.
-There are Plexiglas barriers in certain spots in each courtroom to separate individuals.
 The Judges and their staff will enforce specific requirements for each courtroom, which you must follow.

 Are there any modifications to how the Court conducts its operations?
 Yes.
 The Court is using technology where possible to hold pre-trial conferences and other proceedings by telephone or video conferencing.
 Certain criminal proceedings are being held by video conferencing from the Clermont County Jail and state prisons.
-Nearly all court mediations are back to being held in person with masks and social distancing.
+Nearly all court mediations are being held in person with social distancing.

 Within the Courthouse and its various offices, there is frequent cleaning and sanitizing of high-touch surfaces like doorknobs and countertops.
-Occupancy of the elevators is limited to two people at a time.
-The courthouse is sanitized every evening.
+The courtrooms and court hallways are sanitized on a regular basis.

 Are civil protection order (CPO) hearings still being held?
-Yes, CPO hearings are going forward as scheduled in person in Courtroom 205 with masks and social distancing.
+Yes, CPO hearings are going forward as scheduled in person in Courtroom 205 with social distancing.